-LIGHTWIRE LIMITED a company having its primary place of business at Level 2, 19 Knox Street, Hamilton (“Lightwire”).
+LIGHTWIRE LIMITED a company having its primary place of business at Urban Homes Building Level 1/103 London Street, Hamilton (“Lightwire”).

 The CUSTOMER refers to anyone using Lightwire’s network or network services. (“Customer”).

 1.1 In these Customer Terms we use the terms:

 (a) “Affiliates” to refer to the following affiliates of Lightwire:

 (i) directors, employees, agents, representatives and contractors; or

 (ii) owners and providers of Networks who allow Lightwire to operate its networks;

 (iii) other network operators who use Network and allow Lightwire to use their networks, including their directors, employees, agents, representatives and contractors; and